 Once we have defined a class, we can create instances or objects of the class using a constructor.
 For example, we can create an instance of the Heap class by invoking the constructor as Heap().
 This accomplishes two things:

-Creates an object in the memory.
+It creates an object in the memory.

-Calls the __init__ method of the class and initializes the object.
+It calls the __init__ method of the class to initialize (assign data to) object.

 Inheritance

-Inheritance adds a powerful feature to object-oriented programming which facilitates modular and hierarchical organization.
+Inheritance adds a powerful feature to object-oriented programming that facilitates modular and hierarchical organization.
 This enables us to define new classes based on the existing class.
 The new class is called the derived class or subclass.
 The existing class from which the subclass is derived is known as the superclass or base class (Goodrich et al., 2013).

 The subclass: